promax1st/python_os_tkinter/README.md

 using python os library to simulate running multiple algorithms simultaneously

----download doc.pdf for more info about threading all2---
+#download doc.pdf for more info about threading all2

 ```python3
 import os